Browse our calendar to find your desired performance and click on "Buy".

 If you prefer to order by mail, download, print, and return this form; see our contact information to the right.

 Save 15 – 20% with a season ticket package.
 Additional discounts do not apply to season ticket purchases.
-Season tickets for the 2014-15 season are currently available online and through the box office.
 Click here to browse our series and purchase season tickets.

 STUDENTS Columbia student tickets are $7 for all performances.
 All other college students receive a 40% discount.